 Work zone speed should be the existing posted speed.
 The existing posted speed is defined as the posted speed prior to the start of any work zone activity.
-A reduction from the existing posted speed should only be made when geometric constraints make it necessary, or in accordance with the requirements of FDM 240.2.2.12.
+A reduction from the existing posted speed should only be made when geometric constraints make it necessary or when implementing the Motorist Awareness System (MAS) in accordance with FDM 240.2.2.12 and Standard Plans, 102 Series.
 Include the justification for reduction in existing posted speed in the project documentation (see FDM 111.7).
 The TTCP and the project documentation will suffice as a traffic and engineering investigation.